Daisuke Suzuki (footballer): Club career

 Suzuki joined Albirex Niigata as an apprentice professional in 2007.
 He turned full-time professional with Albirex at the start of the 2008 season and made his first team debut against Nara Club in the second round of the Emperor's Cup.
 His first J. League appearance was in the 2–1 away win over Vissel Kobe on 1 May 2010.

 He made 24 appearances during the 2010 season, scoring his first goal against Urawa Red Diamonds at Saitama Stadium on 28 May 2011.

 In January 2016, he announced the departure from Kashiwa Reysol after three seasons to look for new opportunities for his career.
 On 16 February, he signed for Spanish Segunda División club Gimnàstic de Tarragona.

 On 9 September 2018, Suzuki return to former club, Kashiwa Reysol for mid 2018 season.
 He return to club since leaving in 2015.

 On 19 December 2018, Suzuki signed to fellow J1 club, Urawa Red Diamonds from 2019 season.

 On 28 December 2020, Suzuki joined to J2 club, JEF United Chiba from 2021 season.
+On 13 December 2025, Suzuki was brought his club promotion to J1 League from next season after defeat Tokushima Vortis with narrowly 1–0 in Promotion play-off final at Fukuda Denshi Arena and return to top tier after 16 years absence.